Wednesday, 10 February 2016

 It was a large and comfortable tent and at one end he really saw lots of clothes, part of which he could put on now.
 In fact Lucy told him that she had three shirts and three pants to choose.
 And he chose a pair of jeans and a white shirt and was sobbing while he got dressed.

-─ "Luke - she said-, it suits you well to be bald, but I know that you wish your hair grew once again and you can leave behind this man you feel disgust about.
-Have patience and soon you'll have hair and you can come up here a while each day.
+─ "Luke - she said-, it suits you well to be bald, but I know that you wish your hair grew once again and you can leave this man you feel disgust about behind.
+Have patience and soon you'll have hair and you can come up here for a while every day.
 I'd like to continue to see you and I think you also want to see me and us."

 ─ "I would like to see you every day.
 And all of you.
 But Lucy, do not rely on me quickly and if you see that son of a bitch may come back, flee from him, hide forever."